phwl/elec3608-lab/labs/lab0-docker/README.md

 ## 2 Testing
 ### 2.1 Hello world
-To test basic Docker functionality, type ```docker run hello-world``` in the command window.
+To test basic Docker functionality, type ```docker run hello-world``` in the Ubuntu window.
 Your output should be something like:

 ```bash
 $ docker run hello-world